Nimos/dscantool/README.md

 4. Get the EVE Static Data Export (SDE) from https://developers.eveonline.com/resource/resources
 5. Extract `groupIDs.yaml` and `typeIDs.yaml` from the SDE into eve_data
 6. Run `python3 manage.py import_types`

+## Notes
+It's just a little 2-day project, so don't expect the sleekest code.